corsa-center/corsa-center.github.io/docs/foundations/omsf.md

 * What is your anticipated timeline for achieving them?
 * How will you measure progress and success over time?

 Do you not know the answer to some of these?
 That’s okay\!
-If you’d like guidance in how to answer these questions, reach out to [info@omsf.io](mailto:info@omsf.io), and we’d be happy to help.
+If you’d like guidance in how to answer these questions, reach out to [info@omsf.io](mailto:info@omsf.io), and OMSF will be happy to help.

 ---